The Master’s Program

 Students produce a project rather than a thesis.
 The project requires students to think through and develop new ways of doing community journalism, and to learn practical ways to test these innovations.

-• Chooses a community issue or problem, and reports on the issue or problem in-depth
+• Chooses an issue or problem, and reports on the issue or problem in-depth

 • Researches the ways digital online news media can best address this issue or problem

-• Learns new media tools and develops a workable prototype for a digital online innovation
+• Learns new media tools and develops an innovative, workable online product

-• Tests the innovation’s effectiveness, using different methods including web analytics
+• Tests the product’s effectiveness, using different methods, including web analytics

 • Considers what results imply for communities and for journalism